the-escape/project-argon/README.md

 ...
 ```

-Add the ArgonServiceProvider to the providers array in `config/app.php`
+Add the ArgonServiceProvider to the providers array in `config/app.php` (Make sure ArgonServiceProvider is called before RouteServiceProvider)

 ```
 'providers' => [